farwaabatool/Farwa_Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/88632911/177286473-28471c88-8f6b-4570-b5fc-5e6a90105c6b.png)

-The R packages for SQL i.e 'sqldf' and 'SQLite' were used to explore the employee databse for an apparel company.
+The R packages for SQL i.e 'sqldf' and 'SQLite' were used to explore the employee database for an apparel company.
 The analysis helped get a better understanding of the employees of the company and how to increase their productivity.

 You can view the projects at [SQL projects in R](https://github.com/farwaabatool/Farwa_Portfolio/tree/main/SQL%20packages%20in%20R)